Omkar4682/Medical-Billing-Management-System/README.md

 # 📌 Project Overview

-The Medical Billing Management System is designed to automate the day-to-day activities of a medical store.
+The Medical Billing Management System is designed to automate the every Day activities of a medical store.
 It reduces manual work and provides an easy way to manage medicines, purchases, sales, and billing operations.

 The system allows users to: